JortdeJong13/superpixel-regularization/README.md

 In this repository a PyTorch implementation of the superpixel downsampling operation is provided.
 The downsampling operation can be found in the python file [downsample.py](https://github.com/JortdeJong13/superpixel_regularization/blob/main/downsample.py)

+Equation 3 downsamples a full resolution feature map x with the assignment matrices A before upsampling with the same assignment matrices.
+A pixel in the resulting fea- ture map contains the average features of its corresponding superpixels.
+This function is essential to the regularization term.
+Equation 3 consists of two distinct steps.
+Downsam- pling a full resolution feature map x with the assignment matrices A. And upsampling the resulting low resolution feature map with the same assignment matrices.
+In [19]
+T. Suzuki provides a PyTorch implementation for the latter step.
+In table 5 we provide a PyTorch implementation to downsample a feature map with a given assignment matrix.
+Downsampling a feature map x with the assignment matri- ces A is done by recursively downsampling the feature map x with A(s′) for s′ ∈ {1, 2, 4, 8}.
+The provided downsam- ple function is compatible with the PyTorch code provided.